[ Printer Friendly Version ] [ Report Abuse ]

 "But Draco," the dumpier of the two boys began.

 "Crabbe, I already told you it's a secret," the blonde boy, Draco as he was called, said with a teasing leer.
 "Besides, I'm sure the oaf of a headmaster will publicize it soon enough."
 All three boys chortled at the comment as if he had just told a sidesplitting joke.

 Khloe did her best to take no notice of them.
 Their robes displayed green serpents, so she knew they were of the Sytherin house.
 She wasn't one to judge, but she also wasn't opposed to avoiding individuals of said house.
 They carried more drama than they were worth.

 Draco stridently dug through his pockets and brought out a Chocolate Frog.
-He was chomping through the head of the candy when he noticed Khloe sitting in the corner acting as if she was immersed in her book (though she was far too irritated to be capable of reading).
+He was chomping through the head of the candy when he noticed Khloe sitting in the corner, who was acting as if she was immersed in her book (though she was far too irritated to be capable of reading at the moment).

 "Say," Draco said as he swallowed down the frog.
 "Who are you?"

 Khloe looked into his emotionless, steely eyes and remained silent.
 After a moment she turned her attention back to her book.

 "Hey," he said in an aggravated tone.
 "Don't ignore me.
 Don't you know who I am?"

 Reluctantly Khloe looked away from her book once more and gave the boy a harsh look.
 She opened her mouth and pointed toward her throat, gesturing that she was not capable of speaking.
 She waved her hands to her throat in a "cut off" motion.

 Khloe shook her head and mimed the word, "Nope."